- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

 It is a requirement to carry identification at all times.
 Police undertake frequent checks of motorists in towns and have checkpoints in rural areas.
 Failure to provide identification when requested may result in fines or detention.

 Transport within Laos does not generally meet Australian safety standards.
 Driving in Laos can be hazardous due to poorly maintained roads and vehicles, local driving practices, livestock on rural roads and a lack of road lighting.
-The number of road accidents and fatalities, particularly at night, has risen sharply in recent years.
+The number of road accidents and fatalities, particularly at night and involving motorcycles, has risen sharply in recent years.
 For further advice, see our bulletin on Overseas Road Safety.

 Please refer to our travel bulletin for information about Aviation Safety and Security.